 Once a client has learned to more safely and calmly tune into what's going on inside them, they and the therapist work together to determine which thoughts, stories and beliefs are destructive to self and others.
 Examining these stories in therapy is part of what helps us to move away from those that are inaccurate and don't work for us.

-There is research verifying the effectiveness of Mindfulness techniques in dealing with depression, anxiety, emotion regulation, relapse prevention and pain management through getting in touch with those unexamined thoughts and feelings and moving them towards more adaptive, less destructive thoughts and reactions.
+There is research verifying the effectiveness of Mindfulness techniques in dealing with depression, anxiety, emotion regulation challenges, relapse prevention and pain management through getting in touch with those unexamined thoughts and feelings and moving them towards more adaptive, less destructive thoughts and reactions.

 Mindfulness techniques are simple to learn, and with practice, they can provide life long help in dealing with feelings and keeping centered during times of stress.
 A wonderful side effect of Mindfulness practice is an increased ability to be aware of and live in the present moment.
 This results in feeling more engaged and more alive.